CapitalNumbers Reports 14.5 Percent YoY Growth in Total Income in H1 FY26 - www.lokmattimes.com

 CapitalNumbers Reports 14.5 Percent YoY Growth in Total Income in H1 FY26

-PNN Kolkata (West Bengal) [India], November 12: CapitalNumbers Infotech Limited (BSE: 544343), a premier software solutions company offering end-to-end ...
+Kolkata (West Bengal) [India], November 12: CapitalNumbers Infotech Limited (BSE: 544343), a premier software solutions company offering end-to-end digital ...

 Kolkata (West Bengal) [India], November 12: CapitalNumbers Infotech Limited (BSE: 544343), a premier software solutions company offering end-to-end digital and IT engineering services to global enterprises, announced its unaudited financial results for the half year ended September 30, 2025, as approved by the Board of Directors.